Jerrold Levinson

-Jerrold Levinson (born 11 July 1948 in Brooklyn) is distinguished university professor of philosophy at the University of Maryland, College Park.
-He is particularly noted for his work on the aesthetics of music, as well as for his search for meaning and ontology in film, art and humour.
+Jerrold Levinson (born 11 July 1948) is an American philosopher who is emeritus professor of philosophy at the University of Maryland, College Park.
+He is particularly noted for his work on defining art, the aesthetics of music, ontology of art, philosophy of film, interpretation, aesthetics experience, and humour.

 Education and career

-Levinson started his studies in 1965 at the Massachusetts Institute of Technology, where he gained a BS Degree in Philosophy and Chemistry in 1969.
-He earned his Ph.D. in philosophy at the University of Michigan in 1974, under the supervision of Jaegwon Kim and Kendall Walton.
+Levinson started his studies in 1965 at the Massachusetts Institute of Technology, where he gained a B.S. degree in Philosophy and Chemistry in 1969.
+He earned his Ph.D. in philosophy at the University of Michigan in 1974, under the supervision of Jaegwon Kim and Kendall Walton, his dissertation covering the topic of "Properties, Qualities, and Categoriality".